 Navigating the legal maze to get your medical bills paid and obtain a fair recovery for your injuries can be complicated.
 Having an experienced Dog Bite Injury Attorney by your side can ease the process.
-If you or someone you love has suffered serious injuries from a dog bite call the O'Brien & Zehnder Law Firm for legal help.
+If you or someone you love has suffered serious injuries from a dog bite in Elg Grove and Sacramento County, call the O'Brien & Zehnder Law Firm for legal help.

 In Elk Grove, unless in designated zones, owners are required to always have their dogs leashed.
 Such laws are part of the county codes and can vary depending on which county you live in.

 California has created specific laws to help determine liability in dog bite injuries regardless of where one lives within the state.
 Such laws are warranted when one considers that the average cost of a dog bite-related hospital stay is $18,200; this is approximately 50 percent higher than the average injury-related hospital stay.
 Therefore, when someone is seriously injured by a dog, it is only just that the victim has the means to seek compensation for their injuries.

 California Civil Code Section 3342(a) states the following: The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner's knowledge of such viciousness.
 A person is lawfully upon the private property of such owner within the meaning of this section when he is on such property in the performance of any duty imposed upon him by the laws of this state or by the laws or postal regulations of the United States, or when he is on such property upon the invitation, express or implied, of the owner.